chef/chef-web-docs/content/azure_testdrive.md

 # Test Drive Deployment

 A **Test Drive** is a ready-to-go environment that allows you to experience Chef Automate for free without an Azure subscription.
-The Test Drive comes already provisioned---you don’t need to download, set up, or configure it---instead, you can spend your time evaluating the user experience, key features, and benefits of the product.
+The Test Drive comes already provisioned---you don't need to download, set up, or configure it---instead, you can spend your time evaluating the user experience, key features, and benefits of the product.

 ### Test Drive